Scaling Opponent Shaping to High Dimensional Games: IPD in the Matrix Details

 \subsection{Environment}

 We first present a typical rollout from the environments below.

-\textbf{Spatial-Temporal Representations of Matrix Games (STORM)} extends matrix games to gridworld environments~\citep{vezhnevets2020options,flair2023jaxmarl}.
+\textbf{* in the Matrix} extends matrix games to gridworld environments~\citep{vezhnevets2020options}, where * is any normal-form game.
 For visual descriptions, see Figures \ref{fig:coin_game_viz}(c,d), \ref{fig:8subfigures}, and\ref{fig:ipditm_annotated}.
 Agents collect two types of resources into their inventory: \textit{Cooperate} and \textit{Defect} coins.
 Once an agent has collected any coin, the agent's colour changes, representing that the agent is ``ready'' for interaction.
 Agents can fire an `interact' beam to an area in front of them.
-If an agent's interact beam catches a ``ready'' agent, both receive rewards equivalent to playing a matrix game, where their inventory represents their policy.
+If an agent's interact beam catches a ``ready'' agent, both receive rewards equivalent to playing a matrix game *, where their inventory represents their policy.
 For example, when agent 1's inventory is 1 \textit{Cooperate} coin and 3 \textit{Defect} coins, agent 1's probability to cooperate is 25\%.
 Upon a successful interaction, agents are frozen for five steps whilst their inventories are displayed to one another.
 After the freeze, agents respawn in new locations, and the current coins are reset.
 Agents have orientation, limited directed visibility and can step forward.
 Agents cannot occupy the same spot, with collisions giving preference to the stationary player; the agent who moves is randomised in the case both moved.
 Agents only observe their own inventory.
 On the completion of a full episode, coin locations are randomised.

 \textbf{Difference to Melting Pot:} The meltingpot environment is 23x15, whereas our grid is 8x8.
 A size we chose to be as large as possible whilst still being able to optimise the methods given compute limitations.
 Meltingpot has walls placed within the environment, whereas ours does not.
 While our environment is smaller, we add additional stochasticity by randomising the coin positions, which are fixed in Meltingpot.
 Finally, unlike the meltingpot environment, agents spawned with no coins (as opposed to one of each), this made it easier for agents to choose pure cooperate or defect strategies.
 We found that randomising coin positions important as even large environments representing POMDPs with insufficient stochasticity, such as the The Starcraft Multi-Agent Challenge, can be solved without memory\citep{samvelyan19smac,ellis22022smacv2}.
 We found similar evidence in the IPDitM.
 In IMPitM, the same differences hold.